 Using multiple representations to teach mathematics allows students to understand mathematics conceptually, often as a result of developing or “seeing” an algorithm or strategy on their own.
 By building strong conceptual understanding, students are able to better generalize skills and understand algorithms (Gersten et al., 2009; Jones, Inglis, Gilmore, & Evans, 2013; Miller & Hudson, 2007).
 Moving through each phase is essential for every skill area, not just for early foundational skills (Jayanthi et al., 2008; National Mathematics Advisory Panel, 2008; Stein, Kinder, Silbert, & Carnine, 2005; Woodward, 2006).
 A description of the three phases follows.

 1. Concrete: In this phase, students use three-dimensional manipulatives to solve problems and to gain a better conceptual understanding of a concept.
-Examples of manipulatives include counting bears, snap cubes, base-10 blocks, real or plastic money, clocks, fraction tiles, geoboards, Algeblocks, algebra tiles, and
+Examples of manipulatives include counting bears, snap cubes, base-10 blocks, real or plastic money, clocks, fraction tiles, Geoboards, Algeblocks, algebra tiles, and

 others.
 It is helpful to use a variety of manipulatives (if possible) to teach concepts so that students can generalize the concept being taught.
 Using an assortment of manipulatives is not always possible, however; some concepts can only be taught using a specific manipulative.
-It is important to note that although students may demonstrate proper use of a manipulative, this does not mean that they understand the concepts behind use of the manipulative.
-Explicit instruction and student verbalizations, such as explaining the concept or demonstrating use of the manipulative while they verbally describe the mathematical procedure, should accompany all manipulative use.
+It is important to note that although students may demonstrate proper use of a manipulative, this does not mean that they understand the concepts behind the use of the manipulator.
+Explicit instruction and student verbalizations, such as explaining the concept or demonstrating the use of the manipulative while they verbally describe the mathematical procedure, should accompany all manipulative use.

 2. Representational/Visual/Pictorial: Students use two-dimensional pictures, drawings, or diagrams to solve problems.
 These pictures, drawings, or diagrams may be given to the students, or they may draw them when presented with a problem.
 These representations should be used to connect and solve the same concepts previously taught using concrete objects.
 Representational models also may be presented virtually through websites or tablet applications.
 With a virtual representation, students move the image with a mouse or with their hands.